borealbirds/qpad-offsets/README.md

-#TO DO: ADJUST COLUMN NAMES
-#TO DO: INCORPORATE SENSOR INTO PREDICTIONS
-#TO DO: ADJUST POLYNOMIAL ISSUE

 # Bird detectability offsets using QPAD v4

 > This approach supsersedes the functionality of the QPAD package (but estimates are still stored in the package).